damphyr/gaudi/README.md

 tl:dr; Go to the [documentation](doc/README.md)

-This is not a gem nor is it a library.
+This is not a gem<sup>1</sup> nor is it a library.
 It's more like a bootstrap for creating a build system for C or C++ based projects using rake.

 A couple of guidelines, a bit of supporting code, a lot of assumptions and conventions with fill-in-the-blanks space for creating a works-for-me build system.
 You're lucky I didn't call it yabsir (Yet Another Build System In Ruby)

+<sup>1</sup>There is a gaudi gem.
+It's purpose is to help set up and maintain a Gaudi installation.

 ## Gaudi?